 Open Endpoint Security > Manage > Account protection and create a new policy with Create Policy

-Name the configuration policy (e.g., WCP_LAPS) and click Next.
+Name the profile (e.g., WCP_LAPS) and click Next.

 Configuring Windows LAPS:

-The assignment to devices can be customized here according to your specific needs.
+Assignment to devices can be customized according to specific requirements.

 Retrieve Windows LAPS password